totaro/reactbase/README.md

 # reactbase
-ToDO List with React using useState, useEffect and LocalStorage.
+ToDo List with React using useState, useEffect and LocalStorage.
 React/Html/Css.